tech-conferences/ProjectConf/README.md

 ConfX is unofficial [confs.tech](https://confs.tech/) android companion app

 ## About
 It loads the data from **Confs.tech github repo**.
-There is no proper api for loading the data, so combination of **RxJava Operators** to load and deliver the proper content.
+There is no proper api for loading the data, so combination of **RxJava Operators** are used to load and deliver the proper content.
 It stores the conferences data into local database for offline accessibility as well
 - Its offline first  😃.
 - Clean and Simple Material UI.
 - It supports dark theme too 🌗.